Autoimmune Myositis versus Psoriatic Arthritis: Similarities & Differences

 Autoimmune myositis is uncommon and can be difficult to diagnose properly.1,2 Multiple other conditions are considered in the differential diagnosis.

-Similarities between myositis and psoriatic arthritis
+How are myositis and psoriatic arthritis similar?

 Myositis and psoriatic arthritis (PsA) are fundamentally different diseases.
 Myositis is a muscle disease, whereas PsA is a joint disease.
 However, these conditions do share some similarities: